Code-switching Speech Recognition Under the Lens: Model- and Data-Centric Perspectives: Data-centric analysis

 Building on this observation, we propose to integrate a simplified version of ECT (SECT) into the prompt design for LLM-based code-switching text generation.
 Beyond leveraging the inherent syntactic knowledge of LLM, SECT offers improved computational efficiency and avoids imposing overly rigid constraints compared to ECT.

 As depicted in Figure~\ref{fig:llm}, monolingual sentences are translated from a high-resource matrix language (Mandarin) into their English-Mandarin code-switching counterparts via the prompt-guided LLM.
 This process is governed by SECT, which is formulated as three rules.
 The first rule specifies the matrix language and prevents the LLM from making substantial modifications to the original sentence.
-The second rule introduces a constraint to control the degree of code mixing, which can be adjusted depending on the desired characteristics of the target code-switching text.
+The second rule introduces a constraint to control the degree of code mixing.
+This constraint can be adjusted depending on the desired characteristics of the target code-switching text.
 Finally, the third rule ensures that the generated code-switching sentences adhere to the syntactic structure of the matrix language while embedding content words from the embedded language at linguistically appropriate switch points.
 To further guide the model, we adopt an in-context learning strategy by providing three illustrative examples within the prompt.
 Each example consists of an input and output, being a monolingual sentence and its code-switching counterpart.

-Compared with existing LLM-based approaches for code-switching text generation~\cite{kuwanto2024linguistics, cs_fleurs}, SECT offers a more convenient solution by exploiting the LLM’s intrinsic knowledge and eliminating the need for feeding parallel matrix–embedded language text into each prompt.
-By leveraging the generative capability of LLMs under SECT constraints, the proposed method synthesizes high-quality code-switching text directly from monolingual data, which can then be used for downstream ASR training.
+Compared with existing LLM-based approaches for code-switching text generation~\cite{kuwanto2024linguistics, cs_fleurs}, SECT offers a more convenient solution.
+This is achieved by exploiting the LLM’s intrinsic knowledge and eliminating the need for feeding parallel matrix–embedded language text into each prompt.
+By leveraging the generative capability of LLMs under SECT constraints, the proposed method synthesizes high-quality code-switching text directly from monolingual data.
+This generated text can then be used for downstream ASR training.